 Not exactly.
 Streaming is one of two ways to access Video On Demand.
 The other way is to permanently download video files to a device’s memory.
 With streaming VOD, the viewer consumes the content as it downloads, without the file being stored in the device’s memory.
 Netflix is a popular example of VOD streaming service.
 This article is focused on VOD streaming.

-VOD streaming serves as the opposite of live streaming.
+No, VOD streaming is kind of the opposite of live streaming.
 With live streaming, the audience witnesses the action as it happens (pretty much, anyway, with a few seconds delay).
 So, again, the viewer has to watch the live stream at the time it is scheduled.
-Think live sports or a live enterprise event, such as a town hall.
+Think live sports or live enterprise events, such as town halls.

 Is VOD the same OTT?